Cyclopes: Nonnus

-Dionysiaca, composed in the 4th or 5th century BC, is the longest surviving poem from antiquity – 20,426 lines.
+The Dionysiaca, composed in the 4th or 5th century AD, is the longest surviving poem from antiquity – 20,426 lines.
 It is written by the poet Nonnus in the Homeric dialect, and its main subject is the life of Dionysus.
 It describes a war that occurred between Dionysus' troops and those of the Indian king Deriades.
 In book 28 of the Dionysiaca the Cyclopes join with Dionysian troops, and they prove to be great warriors and crush most of the Indian king's troops.

 Transformations of Polyphemus

 Depictions of the Cyclops Polyphemus have differed radically, depending on the literary genres in which he has appeared, and have given him an individual existence independent of the Homeric herdsman encountered by Odysseus.
-In the epic he was a man-eating monster dwelling in an unspecified land.
+In the Odyssey, he was a man-eating monster dwelling in an unspecified land.
 Some centuries later, a dithyramb by Philoxenus of Cythera, followed by several episodes by the Greek pastoral poets, created of him a comedic and generally unsuccessful lover of the water nymph Galatea.
 In the course of these he woos his love to the accompaniment of either a cithara or the pan-pipes.
 Such episodes take place on the island of Sicily, and it was here that the Latin poet Ovid also set the tragic love story of Polyphemus and Galatea recounted in the Metamorphoses.
 Still later tradition made him the eventually successful husband of Galatea and the ancestor of the Celtic and Illyrian races.

 Location

 From at least the fifth-century BC onwards, Cyclopes have been associated with the island of Sicily, or the volcanic Aeolian islands just off Sicily's north coast.
 The fifth-century BC historian Thucydides says that the "earliest inhabitants" of Sicily were reputed to be the Cyclopes and Laestrygones (another group of man-eating giants encountered by Odysseus in Homer's Odyssey).
 Thucydides also reports the local belief that Hephaestus (along with his Cyclopean assistants?) had his forge on the Aeolian island of Vulcano.

 Euripides locates Odysseus' Cyclopes on the island of Sicily, near the volcano Mount Etna, and in the same play addresses Hephaestus as "lord of Aetna".
 The poet Callimachus locates the Cyclopes' forge on the island of Lipari, the largest of the Aeolians.
 Virgil associates both the Hesiodic and the Homeric Cyclopes with Sicily.
 He has the thunderbolt makers: "Brontes and Steropes and bare-limbed Pyracmon", work in vast caverns extending underground from Mount Etna to the island of Vulcano, while the Cyclops brethren of Polyphemus live on Sicily where "near at hand Aetna thunders".

 As Thucydides notes, in the case of Hephaestus' forge on Vulcano, locating the Cyclopes' forge underneath active volcanoes provided an explanation for the fire and smoke often seen rising from them.

+In 1587, Italian cartographer Urbano Monti depicted a "ciclops" on a portion of his world map identified as New Guinea.